-In this thought experiment we consider a beam of gas atoms, say helium, with a velocity of 500 m/s.
+In this thought experiment, we consider a beam of gas atoms, say helium, with a velocity of 500 m/s.
 We let them fly through a slit, and detect the size of the resulting stripe 1 m behind the slit at a detector.
-The width of the slit measures the position of the atoms in x-direction (Δx), as the atoms have to pass it to reach the detector.
-In classical physics the beam at the detector is exactly as wide as the slit if we require that all atoms fly only in z-direction and not along x.
+The width of the slit measures the position of the atoms in the x-direction (Δx), as the atoms have to pass it to reach the detector.
+In classical physics, the beam at the detector is exactly as wide as the slit if we require that all atoms fly only in the z-direction and not along x.

 We begin with a slit width of 1 m.
 When we rearrange equation (1) to

 Δvx = /(2 M Δx) (2)